SwarmCitySupport/FAQ/README.md

 <br>

+**What is a Swarm City Token (SWT)?**
+The SWT is a utility to pay for transactions in the Swarm City ecosystem.

 **Why do I need to exchange tokens?**
 For the benefit of this project it was necessary to fork the brand from Arcade City to Swarm City.
 However, we wanted to make sure the brand fork did not impact Arcade City token owners.